lucatironi/lucatironi.github.io/_posts/2015-8-23-rails_api_authentication_warden.md

 The second part of the tutorial will add an authentication layer to the API.
 Let's start by building a service that can issue secure tokens to an existing user in order to use them to make authenticated requests to the protected endpoints.

 Usually Ruby on Rails applications rely on complex setups to provide authentication (and user account management), tipically using Devise as a go-to solution.
-In this tutorial I would like to implment something from scratch, building the simplest working and secure authentication system possible, starting from the tools that Rails provide by default like [has_secure_password](http://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html#method-i-has_secure_password) and [has_secure_token](https://github.com/robertomiranda/has_secure_token) (a backport of a functionality from Rails 5) and packing everything with a custom built strategy with [Warden](https://github.com/hassox/warden).
+In this tutorial I would like to implement something from scratch, building the simplest working and secure authentication system possible, starting from the tools that Rails provide by default like [has_secure_password](http://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html#method-i-has_secure_password) and [has_secure_token](https://github.com/robertomiranda/has_secure_token) (a backport of a functionality from Rails 5) and packing everything with a custom built strategy with [Warden](https://github.com/hassox/warden).

 ### Setup